Skip to content

 ROS often pulls in even more supporting packages, such as localization, vision, or lidar integrations, so keeping the orchestration explicit matters.

-The current recommended path is a Linux environment with ROS 2, PX4, and a Pegasus-Simulator-based Isaac Sim backend.
-The practical target matrix from the existing SITL notes is:
+The recommended path is a Linux environment with ROS 2, PX4, and a Pegasus-Simulator-based Isaac Sim backend.
+The practical target matrix is:

 • Ubuntu 22.04 with ROS 2 Humble, or Ubuntu 24.04 with ROS 2 Jazzy